pifight/pifight/doc/MVP.md

 ## Pending

 - readme - what is it?
-- FE tolerates 1-5 contestants
 - BE serves bot positions
 - BE serves icon for each bot
 - BE serves bot names and health
 - BE serves shots and pings

 - bot protocol documented
+- BE knows how to contact bots
 - BE notifies each bot of its position & health
 - BE processes commands: speedxy, shoot, ping
 - BE detects bot collisions w shots, pings, walls